SimLab: A Platform for Simulation-based Evaluation of Conversational Information Access Systems: Background

 \subsection{Simulation-based Evaluation}

-Simulation-based evaluation has been identified as a promising approach to evaluate interactive systems, including CIA systems, and is regaining interest~\citep{Azzopardi:2011:SIGIRForum,Balog:2024:FnTIR,Breuer:2024:arXiv}.
-A user simulator may be viewed as an intelligent agent that is designed to mimic the behavior of real users interacting with the system under evaluation.
+Simulation-based evaluation has been identified as a promising approach to evaluate interactive systems, including CIA agents, and is (re)gaining interest~\citep{Azzopardi:2011:SIGIRForum,Balog:2024:FnTIR,Breuer:2025:SIGIRForum}.
+A user simulator may be viewed as an intelligent agent designed to mimic the behavior of real users interacting with the system under evaluation.
 Therefore, the simulated interactions can be leveraged to assess the system's performance.
-One of the main advantages of this approach is the ability to control the behavior of simulated users, which is not possible with human subjects, hence, facilitating the reproducibility of the experiments.
-While simulation-based evaluation alleviates some of the limitations of traditional evaluation methods, such as the need for human participants and the lack of interactivity of the evaluation process, it also comes with its own challenges~\citep{Zamani:2023:FnTIR,Breuer:2024:arXiv,Balog:2024:FnTIR}, e.g., the realism of user simulators and standard definition of success criteria.
-At the same time, it is important to realize that standard evaluation measures are essentially user simulators, albeit often simplistic ones (e.g., NDCG@k assumes a user that examines the first $k$ results in sequential order and derives higher utility from relevant results returned at higher rank positions).
-What we need is to support evaluation with more realistic user simulators.
+One of the main advantages of this approach is the ability to control the behavior of simulated users, which is not possible with human subjects, thus facilitating the reproducibility of the experiments.
+While simulation-based evaluation alleviates key limitations of traditional evaluation methods, such as the need for human participants and the lack of interactivity, it also introduces its own challenges~\citep{Zamani:2023:FnTIR,Breuer:2025:SIGIRForum,Balog:2024:FnTIR}, including the realism of simulators and standard definitions of success criteria.
+It is also important to realize that standard evaluation measures are essentially simulators, albeit often simplistic ones (e.g., NDCG@k assumes a user that examines the first $k$ results in sequential order and derives higher utility from relevant results returned at higher rank positions).
+The goal, therefore, is to support evaluation with more realistic simulators.